cduvallet/q2-dbotu/README.md

 - some other set of representative sequences, perhaps output from clustering with vsearch at a different identity threshold (e.g. 97% OTUs).

 The important thing is that the input sequence file contains only non-duplicated sequences (i.e. it is *not* just all the raw reads present in your dataset).
-The sequence IDs in the feature table should match the IDs in the input sequences file.
+The sequence IDs in the counts table should match the IDs in the input sequences file, and every sequence ID in your dereplicated sequences file must be present in the table.

 ### Using non-QIIME 2 artifact data